liucijus/liucijus.github.io/schedule.md

 If you want me to talk at your event, do not hesitate to contact me: vaidas.pilkauskas@gmail.com.

 ### Upcoming
- * Feb 20 - Women Go Tech: World Cafe About IT
+ * Mar 10 - Turing School, PUZZLE DAY - Programmer Career Keynote

 ### Past

 2018
+ * Feb 20 - Women Go Tech: World Cafe About IT
  * Jan 10 - Women Go Tech: panel discussion
  * Feb 1 - Agile Lietuva Kaunas - Demystifying Diversity & Inclusion